sass/sass/accepted/bogus-combinators.md

 * The newly-added errors produce deprecation warnings instead.

-* In [Evaluating a Style Rule], only append `css` to the current module's CSS if its selector is not [bogus], or if it has a single leading combinator but is otherwise not bogus.
+* In [Evaluating a Style Rule], remove any complex selectors from `css`'s selectors that are [bogus], except those that have a single leading combinator but are otherwise not bogus.

   > Leading combinators are allowed in Phase 1 (but still emit deprecation
   > warnings) because they may be used for nesting along with `meta.load-css()`.